 In the pattern options, *OOPS! = One side of the mask has the fabric design upside down.
 This doesn't affect the mask in any substantial way.

 All masks are made with cotton outer fabric and lining.
 Ties are made from cotton knit and can be cut to suit your needs.
-Lining and tie color varies.
+Lining color varies, ties are generally white.
 These masks are made to fit snugly against the face, and can be tucked under the bottom edge of eyeglasses.
 They can be safely laundered after use and reworn.

 These masks are not meant as a substitute for medical grade personal protective equipment.
 They are meant to help reduce the spread of particles from coughing, sneezing, or talking.
 They can also serve as a physical reminder not to touch your face.
 They can also be used to prolong the life of PPE like N95 masks.
 Wearing a mask should be a complement to other protective measures (such as hand washing, social distancing, and disinfecting surfaces), not as a substitute for them.